-Goal and Identified Need(s) How the Action(s) are Designed to Address Metric(s) to Monitor Action # Need(s) Effectiveness 1.1 Action: English Learner- Professional Development Need: While EL students showing satisfactory progress towards language acquisition has increased nearly double in the past three years, EL student performance in Math and ELA on the CAASPP continues to be an issue.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.1 Action: English Learner- Professional Development Need: While EL students showing satisfactory progress towards language acquisition has increased nearly double in the past three years, EL student performance in Math and ELA on the CAASPP continues to be an issue.
 Integrated ELD strategies are needed to meet this challenge and support EL students in core content areas.
 Additionally, there are 5 LTEL and 14 At-Risk students who have been in the EL program four or more years and not satisfactorily progressing and targeted intervention is needed for this group.
-Teacher training specific to integrated ELD will support student achievement/ access to content area standards-based skills.
+Scope: Limited to Unduplicated Student Group(s) Teacher training specific to integrated ELD will support student achievement/ access to content area standards-based skills.
 The trainings will incorporate this area in order to address math and ELA grade level skills.
 Designated ELD will still be supported by coaches, to maintain our current pattern of growth in that area.
 Metric 1.2 % of EL Students increasing levels per ELPI Metric 1.4 CAASPP EL Results in Math